somenano/SomeNano-for-Wordpress/readme.txt

 2. Once paid, the paywall goes away.
 You can show a message thanking the user in place of the paywall, or just leave it blank.
 3. A simple shortcode is added to a post or page.
 Attributes can be customized in the shortcode to override the defaults.
 4. Settings page allows default values to be set.
+5. View all payments made to the posts and pages on your site.

 == Changelog ==